muskatel/Exam-Practice/README.md

-# Exam Submission fro Craig Marais
+# Exam Submission for Craig Marais

 This is all my own work.
 No AI.